Pan (genus): Muscle strength

 Chimpanzees are known for possessing great amount of muscle strength, especially in their arms.
 However, compared to humans the amount of strength reported in media and popular science is greatly exaggerated with numbers of four to eight times the muscle strength of a human.
 These numbers stem from two studies in 1923 and 1926 by a biologist named John Bauman.
 These studies were refuted in 1943 and an adult male chimpanzee was found to pull about the same weight as an adult man.
 Corrected for their smaller body sizes, chimpanzees were found to be stronger than humans but not anywhere near four to eight times.
 In the 1960s these tests were repeated and chimpanzees were found to have twice the strength of a human when it came to pulling weights.
-The reason for the higher strength seen in chimpanzees compared to humans are thought to come from longer skeletal muscle fibers that can generate twice the work output over a wider range of motion compared to skeletal muscle fibers in humans.
+The reason chimpanzees are stronger than humans is thought to be that their longer skeletal muscle fibers can generate twice the work output over a wider range of motion compared to those of humans.

 Behaviour

-It is suspected that human observers can influence chimpanzee behaviour.
-For this reason researchers sometimes prefer camera traps and remote microphones rather than human observers.
+In the twenty-first century, field researchers have increasingly used camera traps and remote microphones to minimize the impact of direct human observation.